 CHAPTER 7 IMPLEMENTATION: AGREEMENT MANAGEMENT

-'Agreement management' means the processes used to manage both contracts and grants.
+'Agreement management' means the processes used to manage both procurement contracts and contributions (grant-like arrangements).

 Effective agreement management is essential for mitigating risk and making sure DFAT delivers the intended outcomes and value for money.